GelatinFrogs/ME-VAE_Architecture/README.md

 This implementation is published and citable in the BioRxiv her: https://www.biorxiv.org/content/10.1101/2021.04.22.441005v2

 <p align='center'>
-  Example of standard VAE model only extracting dominant uninformative features (rotation and polar orientation).
+  Example of standard VAE model only extracting dominant uninformative features (rotation and polar orientation)
   <img src='assets/GithubFig1.png' width='450'/>
 </p>